aspose-words-cloud/aspose-words-cloud-docs/words/plugins/aspose-words-cloud-for-salesforce/_index.md

 ![todo:image_alt_text](/plugins/servlet/confluence/placeholder/unknown-macro)

 After you have installed the Aspose.Words Cloud for Salesforce it is really simple to start using it.
-Please follow these simple steps to get started.
+Please follow these steps to get started:

 - Login to your Salesforce Account on www.salesforce.com.
 - Open Build > Develop > Pages.